findarace/docs/README.md

 ## API Access

-Our api is currently in private beta, to request access please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).
+Our API is currently in private beta, to request access please do get in touch at [hello@findarace.com](mailto:hello@findarace.com).

 # Usage